stackify/stackify-log-servlet/README.md

 </servlet>
 ```

-Note: *This will only work with Jersey >= version 2.4 because of the following bug:*
+Jersey Note: *This will only work with Jersey >= version 2.4 because of the following bug:*
 - https://java.net/jira/browse/JERSEY-1960.

 ## Installation